buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ## Prerequisites

-The following are required for a *Tyk Self-managed* demo installation:
+The following are required for a Tyk Self-managed demo installation:

- - Redis - is required by all Tyk installations and must be installed in the cluster or reachable by *Tyk gateway*.
+ - Redis - is required by all Tyk installations and must be installed in the cluster or reachable by the *Tyk Gateway*.
- - MongoDB - is only required by the *Tyk Self-managed* and must be installed in the cluster or must be reachable by the *Tyk dashboard*
+ - MongoDB - is required and must be installed in the cluster or must be reachable by the *Tyk Dashboard*

 ## Installing Redis and MongoDB